LearnersGuild/partners/Guiding Principles/Mission Statement.md

   And measured subjectively by how meaningful the members feel their work is.

-> “To find out what one is fitted to do, and to secure an opportunity to do it, is the key to happiness.”
+> “To find out what one is fitted to do, and to secure an opportunity to do it, is the key to happiness.” ~ John Dewey
-<footer>John Dewey</footer>

-> “From the depth of need and despair, people can work together, can organize themselves to solve their own problems and fill their own needs with dignity and strength.”
+> “From the depth of need and despair, people can work together, can organize themselves to solve their own problems and fill their own needs with dignity and strength.” ~ Cesar Chavez
-<footer>Cesar Chavez</footer>

 ### Notes